Connected Coordinated Motion Planning with Bounded Stretch: Introduction

-\item As our main result, we show that there is a constant $c^*$ such that for any pair of start and target configurations with a (generalized) scale of at least $c^*$, a schedule with constant stretch can be computed in polynomial time, see \cref{thm:scaled-instances-bounded-stretch} and \cref{cor:non-overlapping-instances}.
-This implies that there is a constant-factor approximation for the problem of computing schedules with minimal makespan restricted to pairs of start and target configurations with a scale of at least $c^*$, see \cref{cor:scaled-instances-constant-factor-approx}. \end{itemize}
+\begin{itemize} \item We show that deciding whether there is a schedule with a makespan of $1$ transforming $C_s$ into $C_t$ can be done in polynomial time, see~\cref{lem:single-move-reconfiguration}. \item We show that deciding whether there is a schedule with a makespan of $2$ transforming $C_s$ into $C_t$ is \NP-complete, see~\cref{thm:connected-motion-planning-hard}.
+This implies \NP-hardness of approximating the minimum makespan within a constant of $(\frac{3}{2}-\varepsilon)$, for any $\varepsilon>0$, see~\cref{cor:connected-motion-planning-optmial-hard}. \item As our main result, we show that there is a constant $c^*$ such that for any pair of start and target configurations with a (generalized) scale of at least $c^*$, a schedule with constant stretch can be computed in polynomial time, see~\cref{thm:scaled-instances-bounded-stretch,,cor:non-overlapping-instances}.
+This~implies that there is a constant-factor approximation for the problem of computing schedules with minimal makespan restricted to pairs of start and target configurations with a scale of at least $c^*$, see~\cref{cor:scaled-instances-constant-factor-approx}. \end{itemize}